petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages.md

 ---
 # Understanding Pages

-Pages display content and applications to users of a site.
+Pages render content and applications for users of a site.

 ## Page Sets

-If you enable private pages, it leads to the creation of two [page sets](./page-settings/configuring-page-sets.md): public pages and private pages.
+If you enable private pages, two [page sets](./page-settings/configuring-page-sets.md) are created: public pages and private pages.

 !!! note
     For Liferay 7.4 U22+ and GA22+, private pages are disabled by default for new installations.
 See [Enabling Private Pages](#enabling-private-pages) if you want to enable them.